mkirc/ws-autoreload/README.md

   -h, --help            show this help message and exit --pattern [RELOAD_PATTERNS ...]
                         Pattern to be watched, defaults to *.html --host [HOSTS ...]
-Allowed hosts for websocket server (leave empty for allowing all).
+Allowed hosts for websocket server ('' for allowing all).
   --port PORT           Port for the websocket server.
 ```

+## Notes

-The 'autoreload.js' script tries to connect to localhost:5001, so keep
+* The 'autoreload.js' script tries to connect to localhost:5001, so keep
 in mind to adjust the port there as well.

+* You can adjust the verbosity of the server by modifying the loglevel in
+'autoreload.py'.
+Setting it to `CRITICAL` effectively mutes output to stdout.